PrestonLeung/Nano-Q/ReadMe.md

 The algorithm will create a folder called **'Results'**, and within that folder there would be pairs of **.fa** files associated with the number of references (option -nr).
 For instance, if you've used 2 references in the bam file, then there should be 2 pairs of fasta files.

 The first file will have suffix **'_ClusterConsensus.fa'**, which contains the estimated viral variants of the reference used (which will be the prefix of the fasta file).
 E.g. **Subject1_ClusterConsensus.fa** will contains viral variant estimation from reads aligned to Subject1 reference.
 The second file will simply be a collection of cleaned and trimmed reads used to identify clusters.

+### Publication
+Please cite this [publication](https://bmcgenomics.biomedcentral.com/articles/10.1186/s12864-021-07460-1) by Riaz et al. if you use this tool.

 # Additional Help